For Generated Text, Is NLI-Neutral Text the Best Text?: Realtime NLI to Improve Generation

 For the vanilla GPT-J setting, we generate using the relevant parameter for nucleus sampling (0.4 or 0.96), with a max length of 256 tokens including the initial prompt.
 For the \nlistrats, we first generate a continuation with a maximum length of 128 tokens including the initial prompt.

 Then, the chosen \nlistrat{} is applied to each candidate sentence of the generated text.
 The candidate sentence is treated as the ``hypothesis'', while each sentence of the prompt is used as the ``premise''.
 The candidate sentence is appended to the continuation (and therefore becomes part of the hypothesis for subsequent candidates) \textit{iff} it satisfies the chosen \nlistrat{} for every sentence in the preceding text.
 Otherwise it is discarded along with the remaining candidate sentences.
-The \nlistrat{} conditions are: \begin{itemize} \item \textbf{ENT}: \textit{P(entailment) > P(contradiction)} \item \textbf{CON}: \textit{P(contradiction) > P(entailment)} \item \textbf{NEU}: \textit{P(neutral) > 0.85} \end{itemize} For instance, if we are applying the \textbf{NEU} strategy, we reject a sentence assigned neutral probability <~0.85, relative to \textit{any} sentence in the prompt \textit{or} \textit{any} previously generated sentence appended to the continuation.
+The \nlistrat{} conditions are: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{ENT}: \textit{P(entailment) > P(contradiction)} \item \textbf{CON}: \textit{P(contradiction) > P(entailment)} \item \textbf{NEU}: \textit{P(neutral) > 0.85} \end{itemize} For instance, if we are applying the \textbf{NEU} strategy, we reject a sentence assigned neutral probability <~0.85, relative to \textit{any} sentence in the prompt \textit{or} \textit{any} previously generated sentence appended to the continuation.
 We also reject all sentences after it.
 The process is repeated until there are seven \textit{consecutive} failed attempts to expand the continuation or until the continuation exceeds 256 characters and has 3 or more sentences.

+As discussed in the Introduction, our sentences are typically out-of-domain to the NLI task.
+As such, many sentence pairs of interest to us would be rated neutral.
+So these \nlistrats were chosen so that only pairs with \textit{neutral} probability greater than 0.85 are rated \textbf{NEU}.
+There is no such threshold for the strategies \textbf{ENT} or \textbf{CON}---which are determined purely by comparing whether the \textit{entailment} probability is greater than the \textit{contradiction} probability or \textit{vice versa}.
+There are, of course, other ways that we could have operationalized these strategies but we found that these gave us the kind of varied behavior we desired (whereas a strategy that, e.g., only called pairs \textbf{CON} if the \textit{contradiction} probability was greater than 0.85 would rarely have been triggered).

 In order to ensure sufficient length of generated text for our evaluation, we restarted the process from the initial prompt for any examples whose produced text included less than 2 sentences.
 After running this process twice, in all cases, at least one sentence was generated that passed the NLI check.
 See Appendix \ref{sec:appa} for details on the compute set-up.